sosw/sosw/docs/installation.rst

 ..  note::

-    Now take a break and wait for these resourced to be created.
+    Now, take a break and wait for these resources to be created.
 You may observe the changes in the CloudFormation web-console (Services -> CloudFormation).

 ..  warning:: DO NOT continue until all stacks reach the CREATE_COMPLETE status.

-If you later make any changes in these files (after the initial deployment), use the following script and it will update CloudFormation stacks.
-No harm to run it extra time.
+If you make any changes to these files in the future (after the initial deployment), use the following script and it will update CloudFormation stacks.
-CloudFormation is smart enough not to take any action if there are no changes in templates.
+There is ​no harm ​in running it extra time.
+CloudFormation is smart enough not to take any action if there are no actual changes in the templates.

 ..  hidden-code-block:: bash
     :label: Show script <br>